 According to Life Extension Foundation (LEF), there are several natural compounds that can be added to sunscreen to offer additional protection for the skin, especially from skin aging due to the suns damaging rays.
 These compounds include green tea, rosemary, milk thistle, and turmeric.
 You can read their article titled “The Sunscreen Paradox Popular Misconceptions About Skin Cancer Prevention.”

-Also, some natural ingredients are actually photosensitizing, meaning that they enhance the suns rays and make them more powerful, thus causing sunburn rather than providing sun protection.
+Some natural ingredients are actually photosensitizing, meaning that they enhance the suns rays and make them more powerful, thus causing sunburn rather than providing sun protection.
 (Some prescription and over the counter medications are also photosensitizing, so care must be taken with these as well.)
 Then there are natural ingredients that have a lot of mixed information.
 One common ingredient that I have seen all over the Internet is carrot seed essential oil.
 I saw it so much actually, that I researched it initially and found scientific articles that show it provides protection from UV light.
-So I tried it in my original formula.
+So I tried it in my original formula with terrible results.
 While carrot seed essential oil does offer amazing benefits to the skin, a sunscreen it is not, as evidenced by actual SPF testing.
 I was not shocked to find that the studies supporting it as a sunscreen were actually redacted, meaning there was apparently something wrong with the research.
 It is possible that carrot seed essential oil (and carrot seed oil) may even be photosensitizing, meaning it makes the sunscreen less effective.
 A very expensive lesson learned.

-However, carrot seed essential oil and carrot seed oil are not the only culprits.
+Carrot seed essential oil and carrot seed oil are not the only culprits.
 Many other natural ingredients are photosensitizing too, especially those that have citric properties such as lemon or orange (if used topically, as opposed to ingested).
 So if you’re making your own sunscreen, check the information you find very carefully.
 I have personally seen some dangerous advice on making your own sunscreen, including by some very popular bloggers who generally offer good information.

 So you have to do a little of your own homework to decide what’s best for you.
 We did a ton of research for you; actually a couple years worth (part time), and that research resulted in the creation of our Shield SunScreen, which tested at an SPF of 15.
 Only you can decide if you like our formulation.
 If you prefer something that lasts longer or is water proof, then get such products.
 But only you can decide what your limits are regarding what chemicals you are willing to put on your body (which will eventually end up in your body).
 Our ingredients are as follows: